 Spatchcock turkey has the wonderful classic roast turkey flavor in a fraction of the time.
 However, you can mix things up with some other flavors.

-- You can make a Mexican spice turkey by adding to the butter your favorite spice blend, or make your own with two teaspoons each of chili powder, paprika and cumin and one teaspoon each of oregano, garlic powder and onion powder.
+- Mexican: You can make a Mexican spice turkey by adding to the butter a fajita seasoning blend that includes chili powder, paprika, cumin, oregano, garlic powder and onion powder.

 This amazing recipe cooks juicy, delicious turkeys much quicker than the traditional roasting method.
 With this technique, cooking delicious turkey will be so quick and easy, you’ll want to make roasted turkey all year round, not just on holidays!